andrewrafeUTS/SNNTechnicalAppendix/README.txt

+This code was used for experimentation in Chapter 5 (Evolutionary Experiments with Spiking Neural Networks)

 Run on Python 3.8.0.
 Other versions will work but have not been extensively tested.

 PACKAGES NEEDED (can be installed with pip):